 The NPPF states that development resulting in the loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or veteran trees) should be refused unless there are wholly exceptional reasons (Para.
-180).
-In addition, planning policies should contribute to and enhance the natural and local environment by recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services - including the economic and other benefits of trees and woodland (Para.174).
+186).
+Natural England and Forestry Commission standing advice should be taken into account by the local planning authority when making planning decisions that affect ancient woodland, ancient trees and veteran trees.
+In addition, planning policies should contribute to and enhance the natural and local environment by recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services - including the economic and other benefits of trees and woodland (Para.180).
 Allocations and Development Management Plan Policy EN1 seeks the sensitive incorporation of natural features such as trees and hedges within development proposals.

-Important Hedgerows, as defined in the Hedgerows Regulations 1997, are shown on Map 2.
+Important hedgerows as defined in the Hedgerows Regulations 1997, together with the Parish's green infrastructure, are shown on Map 3.